-Due to our current housing crisis, California foreclosure fraud is on the rise.
+Due to our recent housing crisis, California foreclosure fraud is on the rise.
 A conviction is serious, subjecting you to substantial fines, professional discipline, and possible time in California state prison.

 The good news is that we are here to help.
 As former police investigators and district attorneys, we know how to investigate, prosecute and defend against these types of fraud charges, which allows us to provide you with the best legal defense.

-In this article, our California criminal defense attorneys1 explain the state's foreclosure fraud laws by addressing the following:
+In this article, our California criminal defense lawyers explain the state's foreclosure fraud laws by addressing the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 Foreclosure fraud is one of the most commonly prosecuted types of California real estate fraud.
 Perhaps this is because of the fact that pending foreclosures are public record, which means that anyone can readily obtain this information...and use it to prey on desperate homeowners.

 Civil Code 2945 and 2945.4 makes it a crime for a foreclosure consultant...that is, a person who solicits or represents that for a fee he/she can help stop or postpone a foreclosure sale...to engage in any of the following practices:2

 - collecting or even charging compensation before performing each and every legitimate service that he/she agreed to perform on behalf of the homeowner,

 - charging or collecting excessive fees for services,

 - taking a lien on the property, requiring any other security as collateral for compensation, or taking any interest in the property (for example, buying the property from the owner so that he/she can allegedly "rent it back"),